jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ### Tagged Template Literals

-Again, renaming the feature for sanity sake: *Tagged String Literals*.
+Again, renaming the feature for sanity sake: *tagged string literals*.

 To be honest, this is one of the cooler tricks that ES6 offers.
 It may seem a little strange, and perhaps not all that generally practical at first.
 But once you've spent some time with it, tagged string literals may just surprise you in their usefulness.